Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Conclusions

+\ack{This research was partially supported by the Perimeter Institute for Theoretical Physics through the Simons Emmy Noether program.
+Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research and Innovation.}

-The authors acknowledge support by the Spanish Agencia Estatal de Investigación through the Grants No. PGC2018-095984-B-I00, PID2021-125485NB-C21 and PID2021-127495NB-I00 funded by MCIN/AEI/10.13039/\-501100011033 and by the European Union, by the Generalitat Valenciana through the Prometeo program for excellent research groups Grant No. PROMETEO/2019/071, CIPROM/2022/49, Grant No. ACIF/2019/169 - European Social Fund and the Astrophysics and High Energy Physics program Grant No. ASFAE/2022/0003 funded by MCIN and the European Union NextGenerationEU (PRTR-C17.I1), and by the European Horizon Europe staff exchange (SE) programme HORIZON-MSCA-2021-SE-01 Grant No. NewFunFiCO-101086251.
-MO was supported by the Ramón y Cajal programme of the Agencia Estatal de Investigación (RYC2018-024938-I).
-This research was partially supported by the Perimeter Institute for Theoretical Physics through the Simons Emmy Noether program.
-Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research and Innovation.
+\funding{The authors acknowledge support by the Spanish Agencia Estatal de Investigación through the Grants No. PGC2018-095984-B-I00, PID2021-125485NB-C21, PID2021-127495NB-I00, PID2022-136828NB-C43 and PID2024-159689NB-C21 funded by MCIN/AEI/10.13039/501100011033 and by the European Union “NextGenerationEU" as well as “ESF Investing in your future”, by the Generalitat Valenciana through the Prometeo program for excellent research groups Grant No. PROMETEO/2019/071, CIPROM/2022/49, CIPROM/2022/13, Grant No. ACIF/2019/169 - European Social Fund and the Astrophysics and High Energy Physics program Grants No. ASFAE/2022/0003 and ASFAE/2022/026 funded by MCIN and the European Union NextGenerationEU (PRTR-C17.I1), and by the European Horizon Europe staff exchange (SE) programme HORIZON-MSCA-2021-SE-01 Grant No. NewFunFiCO-101086251.
+MO was supported by the Ramón y Cajal programme of the Agencia Estatal de Investigación (RYC2018-024938-I). }